 - The inefficient data security of other organisations

 - Their user’s poor password hygiene

 This killer combination is becoming an increasingly common occurrence.
 And the biggest challenge: each issue is completely out of your control.
 Take poor password protection for instance, you can’t force customers to use strong passwords and update them regularly.
 However, your users expect you to protect them from themselves.

 Despite the fault lying at someone else’s door, compromised usernames and passwords quickly become your problem when your customers feel the effects, and the reasons are threefold:

 - First, and perhaps of least importance, is the financial damage.
 Just Eat and Deliveroo will be out of pocket for the fraudulent orders.
-However, according to reports these orders seem to have thus far been for relatively small amounts.
+However, according to reports, these orders seem to have thus far been for relatively small amounts.

-- In second place we have the impact on user trust.
+- In second place we have an impact on user trust.
 Regardless of how the breach came about, every user affected will likely lose trust in that company and think twice about using the service again.
-They may even actively deter friends and family from using of the service.
+They may even actively deter friends and family from using the service.
 For a service dependant on regular repeat users in a crowded marketplace with offline alternatives, the consequences could be catastrophic.
 The impact spreads beyond just the specific service or business and will often extend to any company in that sector.
 Hence Just Eat users affected by this will also stop using Deliveroo and even other services that have not been affected.